crispinprojects/pi-webcam-security/README.md

 fswebcam -r 640x480 -S 10 -F 16 /mnt/hd1/webcam/$DATE.jpg
 ```

-The DATE variable is used to time stamp each captured image so that images can be sorted and converted into a movie file.
-Some options have been used with fswebcam.
+The DATE variable is used to time stamp each captured image so that images can be sorted and then subsequently converted into a movie file.

+Some options have been used with [fswebcam](https://manpages.debian.org/bookworm/fswebcam/fswebcam.1.en.html).
 The "-S 10" option skips the first 10 frames to let the webcam settle before capturing an image.
-The "-F 16" option captures 16 images in sequence and averages them into one.
-I found this produces a clearer image with an old webcam that I am using.
+The "-F 16" option sets the number of frames to capture to 16 images.
+These are captured in sequence and averaged into a final image to reduce noise and improve picture quality.
+I found using 16 frames produced a clearer image with the old webcam that I am using.
+This may not be required with other types of webcams.

 The script must have executable permission to run.
 Use "chmod" to make the script executable.